nicolas17/mapillary_apidoc/source/includes/_errors.md

 ---------- | ------- | -----------
 200 | OK | Everything worked as expected.
 400 | Bad Request | Often missing required parameters.
-401 | Unauthorized | Your client_id is invalid, the oauth token is invalid, client_id and oauth token do not match.
+401 | Unauthorized | Your client_id is invalid, the OAuth token is invalid, client_id and OAuth token do not match.
 404 | Not Found | The API does not exist, the requested object does not exist.
 429 | Too Many Requests | You're requesting over your limit.
 500 | Internal Server Error | Something went wrong on Mapillary's servers.